puevigreven/END2.0/Session_10/readme.md

 ![alt Local Attention](https://github.com/puevigreven/END2.0/blob/main/Session_10/images/local_attention.png)
 ### Comparision with Classroom code
-The Glove embedding approach was expected to perform better than classroom code, but I have observed the opposite (May be because of the a bug).
+The Glove embedding approach was expected to perform better than classroom code, but I have observed the opposite (may be because of a bug).

 Following are log comparision for first 5 steps: